 For some people, self-sequestering seems like a terrible fate.
 My advice is the same as for folks who are mainly home based with Myasthenia Gravis (as I am).
 Get a hobby.
 Read a book.
 Call friends.
 Learn to cook.
 Truly, seriously with that one.
 Eating pre-prepped stuff out of boxes from the store really isn’t great for anyone’s health.
 Do that home project you’ve been putting off.
 Reorganize.
 Someone once said “If you’re bored, then you’re boring.”
 Don’t be boring.
 In my next blog post I go into an in depth comparison of how being chronically ill is similar to a life under lockdown.
 See if you agree.

 Try not to rely on social media and questionable television as your means of breaking the monotony that inevitably arises when stuck at home to avoid catching Coronavirus on top of your Myasthenia Gravis diagnosis.
 As much as we all want to keep posted on developments locally and across the world concerning the virus, there’s still such a thing as only tuning in now and then.
 Stop.
 Center yourself.
 Look around at all you still do have, and hopefully the virus-free level of health you are still at.
 Follow the advice of the paragraph above and distract yourself.
 I’ve heard many healthcare workers say that people who obsess about the virus and all the news being constantly churned out about it are inevitably the people worse struck by illness.
-Fear and worry weaken the immune system.
+Fear and worry weaken the immune system, which would make any MG patient an even more high risk potential COVID-19 victim.
 Don’t add extra strain on your natural defenses by obsessing or becoming a victim of fear mongering.